folkzb/magalu/mgc/cli/docs/audit/events/list/help.md

       --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
 Use '--output=help' to know more details.
   -r, --raw                      Output raw data, without any formatting or coloring
-      --region enum              Region to reach the service (one of "br-mgl1", "br-ne1" or "br-se1") (default "br-se1") --server-url uri           Manually specify the server to use
+      --region enum              Region to reach the service (one of "br-mgl1", "br-ne1", "br-se1" or "global") (default "br-se1")
+      --server-url uri           Manually specify the server to use
 ```